barry-waldbaum-rl/reat-vm-setup/README.md

 docker run --name bind -d -v ./resolve/resolv.conf:/etc/resolv.conf  --net redislabs --restart=always -p 10000:10000/tcp   --ip 172.18.0.20 rahimre/redislabs-training-bind
 ```

-8. Generate keys for the user to VNC into the desktop and run a browser.
-The browser will be used to access admin console on local Redis Labs nodes and configure databases.
+8. Generate keys for students to VNC to their VM instance's desktop and run a browser locally.
+The browser allows students to  access admin console for Redis Labs nodes running on the VM's Docker subnet using local IP addresses.

 ```bash
 #